Ecological setting of study area

 Sample size and sampling procedure

-For within herd sero-prevalence, same size was determine using random sampling for finite population, with power set at 11.3% , 6% desired absolute precision at 95% confidence level.
-A sample size of 107 heads of cattle was obtained.
+For animal seroprevalence, sample size was determined using random sampling for finite population, with power set at 11.3% , 6% desired absolute precision at 95% confidence level.
+A sample size of 107 cattle was obtained.
 Sample size of households for questionnaire administration was determined using the same approach, with power set at 50% frequency of response; margin of error was 5% at 95% confidence level.
 A sample size of 384 households was obtained.
 To take care of non-response, a 5% contingency was added.
 Thus, 403 household heads were targeted for data collection.

 A multi-stage sampling method was carried out.
-For questionnaire administration, three Agro-ecological zones were purposively considered in the first stage.
-In the second stage, 15 settlements were selected for each production system (30 pastoral settlements in all) across the study area, with five from either nomadic or agro pastoral herds in each Agro-zone.
+For questionnaire administration, three agro-ecological zones were purposively considered in the first stage.
+In the second stage, 15 settlements were selected for each production system (30 pastoral settlements in all) across the State, with five from either nomadic or agro pastoral herds in each Agro-zone.
 In the final stage, 134 pastoral households (67 from either group) were randomly selected in each zone.
 A total sample of 403 respondents, made up of 202 nomadic and 201 agro-pastoralists, were selected.
-For the sero-positivity, 10 herds (5 nomadic and 5 agro-pastorals) were purposively selected in each zone.
-Also, a minimum of 3 cattle were randomly selected proportionately from each herd.
+For the seropositivity, 10 herds (5 nomadic and 5 agro-pastorals) were purposively selected in each zone.
+Also, a minimum of 3 cattle were randomly selected proportionately to the size of each herd.
+Agro-ecological zones A and C: 35 cattle each; and zone B: 37 cattle.

 Data collection: serum samples and serological analysis

+Blood samples were collected from 107 cattle in the three agro-ecological zones of Niger State.
+During sampling, ages of the animals were recorded, and if the herder was not aware of an animal’s age, the dentition of the cattle was used to estimate the age.
 Sampled cattle were classified according to age: 1–3 years and >3 years.
 Blood samples (5mls) were collected in dry vacutainer tubes from the jugular vein of each animal.
 Each vacutainer tube was labeled and individual animal information recorded.
-The collected blood samples were kept at room temperature for 12 hours in cool box at 4∘C to allow blood clot, centrifuged at 3,000 g for 10 minutes for erythrocytes sedimentation and serum formation.
-The sera were transferred into new vials and labeled before being stored at –20oC until further processing.
+The collected blood samples were kept at 4oC for 12 hours to allow blood clot, centrifuged at 3,000 g for 10 minutes for erythrocytes sedimentation and serum formation.
+The sera were transferred into new vials and labeled before being stored at -20oC until further processing.

 Data collection: questionnaire administration

 We developed a structured questionnaire with mostly categorical questions to ease data processing and improve precision of responses.
 It was interviewer-administered by eight trained animal health technicians and supervised by the authors.
-The questionnaire consisted of four sections: demographic characteristics of respondents (6 questions); existing knowledge about RVF (9 questions); herd biodata (4 questions); and socio-ecological drivers of RVFV occurrence in herds (9 questions).
+The questionnaire consisted of four sections: demographic characteristics of respondents (6 questions); herd biodata (4 questions); existing knowledge about RVF (9 questions); and socio-ecological predisposing factors of RVFV occurrence in cattle herds (9 questions).
 The questionnaire was originally designed in English and verbally translated to local Hausa language during administration for respondents without formal education.

 Questionnaire was pre-tested on 15 pastoral cattle herds’ settlements before final administration, and identified problems were eliminated and final high quality data collected.
 To achieve maximum response, advocacy visit was made to the leader (Dikkos) of each pastoral settlement a week prior to data collection and permission obtained.
 Respondents were assured of voluntary participation, confidentiality of responses and the opportunity to withdraw at any time without prejudice in line with the World Medical Association Declaration of Helsinki .
 Informed consent was obtained either by signatures (for literates) or thumb-printings (for illiterates) on a sheet before questionnaire administration and none declined to participate.